 Backed by experience and a long heritage

 The H125 is a member of Airbus’ rugged and proven Ecureuil family.
-Some 6,770 members of the Ecureuil family (AS350, AS355, AS550, AS555, H125, H125M, EC130, H130) have been delivered in nearly 120 countries for close to 2,000 operators.
-Together, these rotorcraft have accumulated almost 36 million flight hours.
-The H125 has been the undisputed leader in its class for the past 30 years.
+Over 7,200 members of the Ecureuil family (AS350, AS355, AS550, AS555, H125, H125M, EC130, H130) have been delivered in 137 countries to more than 2,600 operators.
+Together, these rotorcraft have accumulated more than 39 million flight hours.
+The H125 continues as the undisputed leader in its class for 30 years.

 Making the best even better